GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes we do get taken by surprise.
-For example, when the Internet came along, we had it as a fifth or sixth priority.
+> ### There are two major products that come out of Berkeley: LSD and UNIX.
+We don't believe this to be a coincidence.
 >
-> ~ *Bill Gates*
+> ~ *Jeremy S. Anderson*

 ---
 ## 🏎 Quick Facts